exvim/ex-utility/README.md

 exutility
 =========

-API, settings used in exvim project
+shared functions, settings used in ex-plugins